brnhaze/Portfolio/README.md

 ## About-Me

-I recently completed the Data Analytics Digital Diploma Program at Lighthouse Labs, where I gained extensive experience in data collection, processing, and analysis.
+I completed the Data Analytics Digital Diploma Program at Lighthouse Labs, where I gained extensive experience in data collection, processing, and analysis.
 My proficiency with data visualization tools such as Tableau and Power BI, coupled with my expertise in programming languages like Python and SQL, enables me to transform complex data sets into meaningful insights.

 Key Skills and Qualifications:
 - Data Visualization & Dashboards: Proficient in Tableau, Power BI; skilled in data storytelling and design principles.